danielabar/meblog/src/markdown/learning-from-screencasts.md

 This works because it's tying a desired new behaviour (learning from video courses) to something you already do every day, such as making coffee.
 Think about a typical day in your schedule, identify `CURRENT_HABIT`, then stack it with the learning habit.

 <aside class="markdown-aside">
 The advice presented above just scratches the surface on the science of habit formation.
-It comes from the book <a class="markdown-link" href="https://jamesclear.com/atomic-habits">Atomic Habits</a>.
+It comes from the book <a class="markdown-link" href="https://jamesclear.com/atomic-habits">Atomic Habits</a>, which will teach you how to get 1% better each day.
 This book draws on research from the fields of biology, psychology, and neuroscience and converts these to practical, actionable advice that anyone can start right away.
 It sounds cliche to say this book is a game changer, but in this case, it's accurate.
-Whether you're trying to cultivate a new habit, or drop a bad one, I highly recommend reading this book to learn how you can improve 1% each day.
+Whether you're trying to cultivate a new habit, or drop a bad one, I highly recommend reading this book.
 </aside>

 **TODO**

-- Screenshot flow: Hotkeys for Alfred and Spotlight Search
-- Write code: example of fenced code block, and linking to code in exercises
-- Note taking:
-  - Aside: Some course platforms have a Note taking section where you can enter your own notes but I don't recommend using this.
-What if they go away or if you no longer wish to pay for the service.
-It's better to own your own content.
-- Should Publish section be last?
+- Better image for side by side workflow, make windows smaller before screenshotting
 - Break it up: Add example of my git history from idiomatic pluralsight course (custom glog format to include commit date)
-- Other items from my sync Notes
 - Reduce popcorn image size
-- Other sections
 - Why screencasts? (constantly changing tech landscape, want to pick up a new language, tool, framework, higher quality than free tutorial?)
 - Who is this for? (not absolute beginner, no real-time help if get stuck, need some discipline - no one's taking attendance)
 - Eliminate distractions (does this fit in?)
 - Conclusion/Summary
   - Benefits of writing:
     * Helps you remember what you've learned
     * Faster recall than video
     * Useful reference even if no longer have access to the course